Cyber-Ninja-2047/tic-tac-toe/CONTRIBUTING.md

 ## Third-party Library

-Let's try not to use third-party library to finish this project, except of the GUI part.
-If you import a third-party library, please don't forget to add this requirement by **[poetry](https://python-poetry.org/docs/)**.
+We are required finish this project without third-party library.
+Please don't import any external library except of the testing part.

 ## GitHub Flow